zhartman86/MathfinderBot/README.md

 -:-

 `action` options:

 —`Set-Expression`: `var-name` and `value` are the created name and expression respectively.

 —`Set-Row`: `var-name` is the Row name.
 This will bring up a modal window, where you can make up to 5 expressions.
-The syntax is: LABEL:EXPR.
+The syntax is: `LABEL:EXPR`.

 —`Set-Grid`: `var-name` is the Grid name.
 The same as Set-Row except you can specify created rows to save a set of rows to call later